How to Improve Your Delivery Logistics With Route Optimization

 Reduced manual route planning

-You can spend less time doing admin work and other tedious tasks by automating them with software.
-The time saved can be better spent working on getting new business and other revenue-generating tasks.
+You can spend less time planning routes and doing admin work by automating tasks with route planner software.
+The time saved can be better spent working on getting new business and other revenue-generating endeavors.

-Routes are updated right away when unforeseen circumstances come up, like traffic on the road, accidents, weather warnings, and more.
-Drivers are notified of these updates in real-time so there’s no need for them to try and figure out what to do next.
+Routes are updated right away when unforeseen circumstances come up, like traffic on the road, accidents, weather conditions, and more.
+Drivers receive these updates in real time, so they don’t need to spend time figuring out what to do next.

 Increased number of daily deliveries

-More deliveries means more business, but over-scheduling can make your drivers burn out and annoy your customers with increased delivery times or inaccurate delivery windows.
-Route optimization ensures service time isn't impacted by telling you when you need more drivers to get more work done within specified delivery windows.
+More deliveries means more business, but over-scheduling can make your drivers burn out and annoy your customers with longer delivery times or inaccurate delivery windows.
+Route optimization software tells you when you need more drivers to complete deliveries within specified delivery windows.

 Improved driver satisfaction